lamystere/endless-orgasm-machine/README.md

 ![Screenshot](doc/Screenshot2.png)

 ## bluetooth usage
+WiFi is NOT necessary anymore!
+The UI can work through bluetooth now!
+A website and app are in the works.
+At the moment you still need to connect to the /ui endpoint or a local vite server to see the UI and hit the bluetooth connection button.

 Using Xtoys you can connect to the EOM and let it control your other Xtoys devices.
-It emulates a [MonsterPub Mr. Devil Kegel (since renamed)](https://monsterpub.com/products/mp2-u-shaped-remote-egg-with-kegel).
+For Xtoys it emulates a device called [MonsterPub Mr. Devil Kegel](https://monsterpub.com/products/mp2-u-shaped-remote-egg-with-kegel).
 The "pressure" reading corresponds to the "pleasure" output of the EOM.
-Vibrator strength can be controlled in manual mode.
+The sliders for vibrator strength will work in manual mode.

-Why Mr Devil?
+<sub>Why Mr Devil?
 Because it's one of the few bluetooth devices in Xtoys that has 2 way communication and high resolution (16 bit).
 If you wish to connect Xtoys to the EOM over wifi you can choose the Edge-o-matic 3000 and it is backwards compatible.
-This is less useful because Xtoys only chose to implement "arousal" and "pressure" inputs, so all the logic that goes into calculating the amount of pleasure is ignored.
+This is less useful because Xtoys only chose to implement "arousal" and "pressure" inputs, so all the logic that goes into calculating the amount of pleasure is ignored.  </sub>

-If you have the skills you could control other toys through bluetooth with your own controller rather than using Xtoys, but its popular and free.

 ### Pleasure Modes: